wangerzi/hire-tools/README.md

 # hire-tools
-A simple hire tools for interview.
+A simple hire tools for interview, contains radar charts, pre check questions select, etc.
 You can use it by open this url: [https://hire-tools-1252276051.file.myqcloud.com/index.html](https://hire-tools-1252276051.file.myqcloud.com/index.html)

 ## Purpose
-For the technology interview, we can view the ability about the candidate.
+For the technology interview, we can view the ability about the candidate, and HR always choose some questions from question bank and let the interviewee answer it.

 ## Features